bugrayildiz1/cs-mod-5-2020-project/docs/scrum assignments/Scrum_Assignment_Lola.md

 Since we are still in university, it all depends on minimal requirements to get a passing grade.
 If we successfully accomplished that, then usually we have a plan with extra features, that we might start implementing.

 ## Q7: Do you think the evaluation is important for productivity?
 Receiving feedback is always a good thing and welcome by me.
 It can push me to work harder or eliminate the flaws I have and never knew about.
 However, I am being careful with giving feedback to other people, since in my opinion, some people might not be open to it.
-If I know I have to, then I try to make a situation as comfortable and positive I can.
+If I know I have to, then I try to make a situation as comfortable and positive as I can.